janraak/Redis-Mercator/README.md

 Nested *Triplets* are allowed.

-## rxFetch.so
+## rxIndexStore.so

-The rxFetch module turns a Redis Server in a Mercator index and performs the following:
+The rxIndexStore module turns a Redis Server in a Mercator index and performs the following:
 1) Maintains the index.
 2) Fetch atomair query expresssions for set based queries.